-School Community Council membership should strive to balance community and educator membership to create the most effective and responsive decision-making group possible.
-Membership will include representatives from the community, school site administrator, certificated and classified staff.
-(By law the council will consist of 2 more community representatives than school representatives)
+Every school has a school community council or a trust lands committee.
+School Community Councils strive to improve student learning, performance, and achievement through open communication involving the stakeholders in the education community.
+School Community Council membership is a balance of community and educator membership to create the most effective and responsive decision-making group possible.
+Membership will include representatives from the community, school site administrator, and school staff.
+(By law, the council will consist of two more community representatives than school representatives.)

 The responsibilities of the committee are to:

-2. Assist in the development of a professional development plan.
+- Assist in the development of a professional development plan.

-3. Develop a child access plan.
+- Develop a child access plan.

-4. Submit required reports for School Board of Education approval.
+- Submit required reports for School Board of Education approval.

-5. Advise school and district administration and the local school board on local and district school issues.
+- Advise school and district administration and the local school board on local and district school issues.

-6. They may assign sub committees as a task force to complete assignments.
+- They may assign sub committees as a task force to complete assignments.

 - They have access to and review a school’s budget.